 Nevertheless, however large the fortune may have been that Lucius Malfoy stood to inherit from his father, it is not beyond the realm of possibility that a sizable portion of that fortune had already been dissipated in the Dark Lord’s service over that crucial 22 months or so before his first defeat; and the remainder may well have been squandered over the course of the series on Lucius’s own attempt at a power grab, which was ultimately co-opted by his Master.
 To say nothing of the Dark Lord’s out-of-pocket expenses over the course of OotP, while he was remaining in hiding.

 There is also the little matter of Fenrir Greyback, whose “family friend” status does not sound like what that term would usually be expected to signify.
 (And which is not supported at all in DHs.
-Indeed that thread appears to have been summarily dropped.)
+Indeed that thread appears to have been summarily dropped by Rowling.)

 Whatever goes around in the ww definitely comes around.